yangdangfu/data_utils/readme.md

 ## Visualization
 The visualization functions are avaliable in the module [visualization_utils](visualization_utils.py).
 Refer totthe docstring for more details.
 See the script [visualization_demo.py](visualization_demo.py) for examples.

+## Map/geospatial data utility
+The map/geospatial data utility (implemented in the [script](map_data_utils.py)) is used to acquire data from natural earth website in the help of cartopy and geopandas.
+Currently the utility support
+- get region geometry data by specify region level (province / land / country) and region names in the specified region
+- compute mask of of given lats & lons in the specified geometries (region map)